gniewomir/nestjs-oauth-authorization-server/src/domain/ADD.md

-# Technical Design Document—Domain Repositories
+# Architecture Design Document—Bounded Contexts

 Each directory under domain is supposed to be a `BoundedContext`